freedict/tools/README.md

 You should have at least the following tools installed, to build the
 dictionaries: make, xsltproc, tar, gzip, dictzip, dictfmt

-For proper use of all our tools, Perl, Python > 3.4, Git and a XML-capable editor are required.
+For proper use of all our tools, Perl, Espeak(-ng), Python > 3.4, Git and a XML-capable editor are required.
 Furthermore we require the perl packages libxml-libxml and libxml-libxslt.

 #### Debian/Ubuntu Dependencies

 If you use Debian/Ubuntu, you should install the following packages:

-    sudo apt-get install make unzip xsltproc libxml-libxml-perl libxml-libxslt-perl python3 python3-icu python-virtualenv git
+    sudo apt-get install make unzip xsltproc libxml-libxml-perl libxml-libxslt-perl python3 python3-icu python-virtualenv espeak-ng git

 #### Windows